Hardware-Accelerated Algorithm for Complex Function Roots Density Graph Plotting: Problem Description

 \subsection{QR Decomposition using Givens Rotation}

-The \textbf{QR decomposition} of a complex matrix $A$ refers to its factorization in the form $A = QR$, where $Q$ is a unitary matrix satisfying $QQ^H = I$, and $R$ is an upper triangular matrix.
 One effective method for performing QR decomposition is the \textbf{Givens rotation} \cite{golub2013matrix}, which applies a sequence of plane rotations to zero out selected elements.
 Each Givens rotation has the following form: